bawkee/IconMasterXP/README.md

 ## Description

 IconMasterXP is a versatile app.
-It fully supports alpha transparency mask (also known as PNG mask), it can convert pictures into multi-paged icons, it has an easy to use batch-processing interface and supports Windows® Vista/7/8 icon format.
+It fully supports alpha transparency mask (also known as PNG mask), it can convert pictures into multi-paged icons, it has an easy to use batch-processing interface and supports WindowsÂ® Vista/7/8 icon format.

 ![Screenshot](http://iconmasterxp.com/scr1.png)
 ![Screenshot](http://iconmasterxp.com/scr2.png)